 John’s most recent book is the widely reviewed and acclaimed The Craft: How the Freemasons made the Modern World.

 John presented The Mafia’s Secret Bunkers (BBC2, 2013).
 Since then, he has presented and co-written a trilogy of documentaries on the problems of the Catholic church: Holy Money (2014); The Cross and the Gun (2015); and Behind the Altar (2017).
 In 2016 his book Delizia! was turned into a 6-part series (Eating History: Italy—or De gustibus in Italy), presented and co-written by John.
 The series aired right round the world, apart from the UK.
 In Italy, it was History Channel Italia’s second most popular programme of the year.

-In 2017 John hosted the Barilla Pasta World Championships, held over three days in Milan and Parma.
+For several years John hosted the Barilla Pasta World Championships, held over three days in Milan and Parma.
 In 2010 he was a judge in the Pesto World Championships in Genoa.
 He appears regularly on TV, radio and other media across the world to comment on his areas of expertise.